Gantt Chart vs Pert Chart

 Project Scope

 You’ll want to choose the right chart based on your needs and what you’re trying to accomplish with your project management software (or spreadsheet).
-If you’re managing an important or large-scale project, then Gantt Charts will help you visualize how many resources are needed per task at any given time during the duration of your project (or how long each phase will take).
+If you manage an important or large-scale project, then Gantt Charts will help you visualize the number of resources each task requires at any given time during your project’s duration (or how long each phase will take).

 Timeline

 Gantt charts are great for keeping track of time-sensitive projects, like construction or event planning.
-Pert charts are better suited for projects that don’t have a completion date and may have unknown variables.
+PERT charts are more appropriate for projects without a fixed completion date and that may include unknown variables..

 Flexibility

-Pert charts can be easily changed to accommodate changing circumstances.
-They’re good for situations where the project has no deadline and can be modified as necessary.
+You can easily change PERT charts to accommodate changing circumstances.
+They are effective in situations where the project lacks a deadline and allows for necessary modifications.
 Gantt charts are also flexible, but they require more work from you to make changes as problems arise or new tasks arise.

 Task Assignment

-A Pert can be used for any project or task with multiple people involved and dependencies among those tasks.
-A Gantt is better suited to small projects that don’t involve many people or dependencies.
+You can use a PERT for any project or task involving multiple people and dependencies among those tasks.
+A Gantt suits smaller projects without many people or dependencies better.

 Pert vs Gantt: Which one is best?